-I am currently not "hosting" but maybe I can meet you for a drink or something interesting!
+I could probably meet you for a drink or something interesting!

-When I was hosting, I offered my couch, my floor, my city, my beer, my time, and my excellent cooking. ;-)
+I offer my couch, my floor, my city, my beer, my time, and my cooking. ;-)

 I've slept on many a couch, and I think it is the best way to travel ; it's the only way to experience the local culture!!
 I've now CouchSurfed over 10 hosts, and I love it!
 I had many CouchSurfers stay with me in California, and I have had a good time showing them around San Diego and experiencing the things that they have to offer!
 As for "Couch Surfing", I just don't think that a couch would float very well, but whatever works... ;-)

 Helping people who everyone else ignores, living to the fullest, travel, dancing and bar related things.
 Global development.
 A lot of DANCING and a little beer.
 Sometimes the other way around.
 A goal of mine is to have danced and drank on every continent, and to have improved the lives of other people.